boxDev2008/Magma/README.md

 mg_rhi_renderer_write_image(image, sampler, 0, &image_write_info);

 // Update the image to send the new one to the shader
-// NOTE: You most update the image after applying any changes to it if you want to see results mg_rhi_renderer_update_image(image);
+// NOTE: You must update the image after applying any changes to it if you want to see results mg_rhi_renderer_update_image(image);
 ```

-###### Creating a pipeline
+#### Pipeline
 - A pipeline encapsulates the configuration of the rendering pipeline, including vertex and fragment processing stages, rasterization settings, blending options, and input assembly.
 - It defines how vertices and primitives are processed and transformed into fragments, and how those fragments are shaded and combined to produce final pixel values.
 - Pipelines are crucial for defining the behavior of the GPU during rendering, ensuring consistency across different rendering operations and enabling efficient parallel processing.